Ocelog/Ocelog/README.md

         .Process(BasicFormatting.Process)
         ...

 Adding IgnoreLoggingErrors to the start of your logging pipeline means that any exceptions are simply caught and then ignored.
-You'll want to add this to teh start of your pipeline so all logging exception are handled.
-You can also log these exception using HandleLoggingErrors:
+You'll want to add this to the start of your pipeline so all logging exception are handled.
+You can also log these exceptions using HandleLoggingErrors:

     events
         .HandleLoggingErrors(logErrors => logErrors